tri47/tri47.github.io/_posts/2020-04-26-goodreads-dataset.md

 image: "goodreads.png"
 color: "#663399"
 htmlwidgets: TRUE
-summary: How far apart are Harry Potter and 1984?
+summary: How difference are Harry Potter and 1984?
 What do the Bible and Twilight have in common?
 ---
 **\*NOTE: This post contains interactive charts which are best viewed on a large screen.**